purpleidea/mgmt/docs/quick-start-guide.md

 ## Using Docker

-Alternatively, you can check [docker-guide](docs/docker-guide.md) in order to develop or deploy using docker
+Alternatively, you can check out the [docker-guide](docs/docker-guide.md) in order to develop or deploy using docker.

 ## Information about dependencies